comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 You'll then be able to simply tap the KOReader icon in your Home or your Library to launch KOReader!

-**NB:** You can also use a safe implementation of [fmon](https://github.com/baskerville/fmon) instead of KFMon, if you so desire.
-More detailed instructions on how to do so are available [here](https://github.com/koreader/koreader/blob/master/platform/kobo/fmon/README.txt#L12).

 ----

 ### Alternative Manual Installation Method based on Kobo Start Menu: